Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 ![[1727428451 - Definition - TCPj.png]]

+## Cummulative ACKs:
+It's important to mention that the ACKs in TCP are cummulative, this means that when we send an ACK for packet 3, what we are telling the sender is that **every packet until 3 has been recieved and THE LAST RECIEVED (properly) BYTE WAS 3.

 ## Sequence numbering:
 TCP has a **wierd way of numbering packets**.
 Based on the [[1727187791 - Method - RDT Sliding window|Method - RDT Sliding window]] we can say that for any sliding window with value n we’ll **need at least 2n sequence numbers to prevent any type of erros.**

 TCP does not use this 2n sequence numbers but instead uses the **number of the first byte of the package** to number the whole packet.
+This has one really important consequence when we take into account the cummulative ACKs we see the following interactions (example):

+> f.e: An interaction between sender-reciever with this sequence numbering would be:
+>
+> 1. A package is sent with:
+> **Lenght: 20 bytes**
+> **Seq:100**
+>
+> 2. The reciever gets the package and…
+> **Sends an ACK numbered 120**.
+This means that all bytes until 120 have been properly recieved.
+Las recieved bythe number was 120
+>

 #Duda: Are we, at any point, reusing the byte numbers?
-If a message has to many bytes
+If a message has to many bytes arent we just incrementing the header on and on and on?
+Are there any “infinite messages”?

+## Bi-Directional communication:

 ## Properties: